UANATACA/RA-REPO/ra_gui.md

 <div id="REPPJnube" style="padding-top: 60px;"><h2>REPPJnube<h2></div>

-Certificate of the legal entity representative issued in the centralized custody system of Uanataca certificates and intended for authentication and eletronic signature.
+Certificate of the legal entity representative issued in the centralized custody system of Uanataca certificates and intended for authentication and electronic signature.

 <table>
 <th>Field</th>